Home » Type » Bread » Vegan Quick Bread » Vegan Banana Bread (Healthy + Easy)

 top down view of sliced vegan banana bread.

-Best Vegan Banana Bread Tips
+Tips For The Best Vegan Banana Bread

 It’s all about the bananas!
 Banana bread is easy to veganize by adding extra banana, which acts as a binder, replacing the need for eggs or other egg replacers.
 As an added benefit, you’ll be able to use less sugar.
 The trick is using very ripe, freckled bananas because the riper the bananas are, the less sugar you’ll need!
-This recipe only calls for 1/3 cup of sugar, but of course, you can adjust, up or down, to suit your tastes.
+This recipe only calls for 1/3 cup of sugar, but you can adjust, up or down, to suit your tastes.

 Spruce up your banana bread with additional add-ins and toppings!
 Add up to 1 teaspoon of cinnamon, or fold in chocolate chips, walnuts, or pecans to the batter.
 Once the batter is in the loaf pan, sprinkle walnuts, pecans, sesame seeds, rolled oats, or sunflower seeds over top before baking.
-They will add texture and protein.
+They will add texture and protein!

 Spoon & level the flour!
 When measuring your flour, it’s helpful to use the ‘spoon & level’ method.
 This will ensure you don’t add too much flour.
 Never scoop the flour with a measuring cup.
 Instead, using a spoon, scoop the flour into the measuring cup, without packing it, and level with the back of a knife.